Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 A target market segment strategy involves breaking down a base into demographics.
 Market segmentation parameters include age, geography, or income.
 It might surprise you to know that the digital age calls for a complete rethink of these principles.
 Instead of marketing to groups of people, innovative companies are marketing to segments of one.
 Read on if you’re interested in learning more or in adopting a segment-of-one marketing strategy for your business.
 This article will provide you with a comprehensive overview of what you need to know.

-But what is marketing segmentation and targeting?
-Market segmentation targeting and positioning is the process of breaking down a customer base into categories and identifying which ones your business caters to.
+But what is marketing segmentation and positioning?
+This is the process of breaking down a customer base into categories and identifying which ones your business caters to.
 An easy way to look at is that market segmentation is the process, and your target market or segment is the result of that process.

 It’s important to consider that business to consumer or B2C marketing has a wider and more varied consumer base, but their decision making is simpler.
 In business-to-business or B2B target market segmentation is easier to identify, but decision making is more complex.

 Segment-of-one marketing is a type of target market segment strategy that involves creating intimate and personalized relationships with your customers.
 Rather than segmenting your audience into groups of broad variables, this involves focusing on the individual.
 This means analysing customer behaviours, attitudes, and preferences.

 Looking beyond demographics allows marketers to gain a more granular understanding and comprehensive insight into their buyers.
 This is important when a customer decides to buy a product based on their values, lifestyle choices, advocacies, etc.

 The ability to tailor-fit marketing strategies like this only became possible in the last few decades, following the birth of the digital age.
 Companies now have large databases of personalized customer preferences.
 They can tap into these databases for relevant information and understand exactly how and why customers do what they do.
 By doing so, they can create custom market campaign segmentation.